This article originally appeared on Noisey Australia

 When our Margheritas and Tropical pizzas arrive we start a proper talk about music.
 Girl Zone's earliest track "Waking Up", recorded with older boy Rieth, was produced two years ago and features their day-to-day activities.
 Achol, barely nine at the time -raps about school and her mum's chicken dish and Akuech spits some lines about playing basketball.

 Their break out "Skating 4 Eva" was recorded early last year but it was the accompanying video of the girls tearing up a rollerblade/skate alley, that helped them gain attention including that of the Peel Street Festival programmers.
 Over woozy vocals, they sing about skating and offer some classic playground disses such as, "Don't hang around with us because you'll get destroyed" and "Yeah you owe me money, I need to buy this skate, so I can skate up in your face."

-The girls meet two or three times a week at Fitzroy Clubhouse where Alex and their music mentor Christobel help them with lyrics and arrangement.
-Like many inner urban areas, Fitzroy and Collingwood have seen extraordinary development and gentrification in recent years and the Clubhouse is part of a local organization (Fitzroy Learning Network) which provides support for refugees, asylum seekers, and those living in inner Melbourne's public housing estates.
+The girls meet two or three times a week at Fitzroy Clubhouse where Alex and their music mentor Cristobel help them with lyrics and arrangement.
+Like many inner urban areas, Fitzroy and Collingwood have seen extraordinary development and gentrification in recent years and the Clubhouse is part of a local organisation (Fitzroy Learning Network) which provides support for refugees, asylum seekers and those living in inner Melbourne's public housing estates.

 Tracks are created from freestyles over a beat and then ideas come from this to make verses.
 Atong explains that they have about five other tracks almost finished including "Boss Song" with the line, "You better watch out because I rap like fire, chilli noodles are what I desire.
 Each have an active social media presence and the biggest and loudest reaction comes when I ask who has the most Instagram followers.